naveen-27/Sorting-Visualizer/README.md

 An integer array that keeps manipulating one step a time dictated as per user convenience is a major highlight.

-Go Play Around With It -> https://naveen-27.github.io Use Google Chrome (or) Mozilla Firefox from a desktop computer.
+Go Play Around With It -> https://naveen-27.github.io \n Use Google Chrome (or) Mozilla Firefox from a desktop computer.

 If you want to locally run this